alexownejazayeri/100-days-of-code/daily-log/log.md

 Up next:
-- [ ] Follow up on Ujjwal'es 2nd round of resume iterations and start another round of applications
 - [ ] Learn more about Firebase hosting and staging url options
 - [ ] Get familiar with other Firebase features (BaaS; DB options)
 - [ ] Research [GitHub Issues](https://docs.github.com/en/issues)